unnus/unnus/content/medical/healthcare-branding-the-compact-guide-2020-examples.md

 author = "Sliman M. Baghouri"
 authorAvatarBottom = "/assets/images/blog/authors/cc.png"
 authorAvatarTop = "/assets/images/slimanbaghouri-s.jpg"
-authorBio = "Sliman M. Baghouri, Founder of unnus™, he coordinates branding strategies for healthcare clients, ranging from practices and hospitals to pharmaceutical companies." category = "healthcare-branding" date = 2020-11-10T23:00:00Z description = "Today, I'll share with you the components of a healthcare brand strategy so you can transform your medical business to a level where profitability is predictable."
+authorBio = "Sliman M. Baghouri, Founder of unnus™, he's the co-author of unnus magazine and regular contributor in the healthcare marketing industry." category = "healthcare-branding" date = 2020-11-10T23:00:00Z description = "Today, I'll share with you the components of a healthcare brand strategy so you can transform your medical business to a level where profitability is predictable."